toffer/minecloud-ami/README.md

 Setup
 -----
-Setup is a bit involved for building your first AMI, and requires a familiarity with Amazon Web Services (AWS).
+Setup is a bit involved for building your first AMI, and requires familiarity with Amazon Web Services (AWS) and the Unix (or Mac) command line.
 The first set of steps involves setting up and configuring your AWS account.
 The second set is focused on creating a Python virtualenv so that you can run the `build-ami.py` script.

 ### AWS Account ###